Diocese of Gaylord: History

-Early history
+1700 to 1900

-During the 17th century, present-day Michigan was part of the French colony of New France.
+During the 18th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
-In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution, the Michigan region became part of the new United States.
+In 1763, after the end of the French and Indian War, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
+After the American Revolution ended in 1883, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

+In 1829, at the request of the Odawa tribe, Catholic missionairies established the Holy Childhood Indian Boarding School, along with a chapel, near present-day Harbor Springs.
+The school closed in 1839 due to lack of funding.Pope Gregory XVI formed the Diocese of Detroit in 1833, covering the entire Michigan Territory.Alpena received it first parish in 1864 with the founding of St. Bernard's.The first parish in Traverse City was St. Francis, founded in 1870.

-Pope Gregory XVI formed the Diocese of Detroit on March 8, 1833, covering the entire Michigan Territory.
-Pope Leo XIII erected the Diocese of Grand Rapids on May 19, 1882, and Pope Pius XI formed the Diocese of Saginaw in 1938.
-These two diocese covered the Gaylord area.
+In 1881, St. Mary, Our Lady of Mount Carmel Parish was founded, the first parish in Gaylord.
+Pope Leo XIII erected the Diocese of Grand Rapids in 1882.
+In 1884, the Franciscan Fathers of Sacred Heart of St. Louis reopened the Holy Childhood School.
+They brought in the School of Sisters of Notre Dame to take it over in 1886.Pope Pius XI formed the Diocese of Saginaw in 1938.

-1971 to present
+1900 to 2000

+In 1906, Mercy Hospital opened in Cadillac, Michigan.
+Now it is Munson Healthcare Cadillac Hospital.
+St. Joseph Hospital was opened in Tawas City in 1953.Today it is MyMichigan Medical Center Tawas.

-The Diocese of Gaylord was erected on July 20, 1971 from territory separated from the Dioceses of Saginaw and Grand Rapids.
-Edmund Szoka of the Diocese of Marquette was the first bishop and the church of St. Mary, Our Lady of Mount Carmel Cathedral was the cathedral.
-Szoka became archbishop of the Archdiocese of Detroit in 1981.
+The Diocese of Gaylord was erected on July 20, 1971, from territory separated from the Dioceses of Saginaw and Grand Rapids.
+Edmund Szoka of the Diocese of Marquette was the first bishop, appointed by Pope Paul VI.
+The church of St. Mary, Our Lady of Mount Carmel Cathedral became the cathedral.
+Szoka was named archbishop of Detroit in 1981.

-On October 13, 1981, Pope John Paul II appointed Robert John Rose as the second bishop of the Diocese of Gaylord.
-In 1989, Rose was transferred to the Diocese of Grand Rapids.
-Auxiliary Bishop Patrick R. Cooney of the Archdiocese of Detroit replaced him later that year.
-Cooney died in 2012.
+In 1981, Pope John Paul II appointed Robert John Rose of Grand Rapids as the second bishop of the Diocese of Gaylord.
+In 1989, Rose was named bishop of Grand Rapids.
+John Paul II named Auxiliary Bishop Patrick R. Cooney of Detroit to replace him later that year.